-ARTICLE 2: NOTICE OF "POSSIBLE" RULE CHANGES FOR 2017:
+ARTICLE 2: NOTICE OF "POSSIBLE" RULE CHANGES FOR 2018:

-- Briggs and Stratton will be supplying a new 10 hp engine for the 2017 season (NEW) - A new frame fixture that will more closely fit the 95% percentile male. - Frame requirements to be evaluated yearly - Only one team per university- per competition/event
+- Beginning in 2018, all teams will be required to run an SAE specified Fuel Cell. - A new frame fixture that will more closely fit the 95% percentile male. - Frame requirements to be evaluated yearly - Only one team per university- per competition/event